jarbochov/obs-countdown/README.md

 - Uses the Intl.DateTimeFormat API for timezone support
 - Uses localStorage for timer state persistence (resume feature for duration-based timers)
 - Font scaling that works well across all device sizes

-## Notes

-- The `completeemoji` parameter has been renamed to `endmessage` to better reflect its purpose, as it now supports both text and emoji characters.
-- The old parameter name is still supported for backward compatibility.

-## License

 MIT License